ProactiveProgrammers/intersection-algorithms-solution/README.md

-- Run the program in with both algorithms by typing:
-  - `poetry run intersection --number 1000 --maximum 25 --profile --approach TupleSingle`
-  - `poetry run intersection --number 1000 --maximum 25 --profile --approach TupleDouble`
-  - `poetry run intersection --number 1000 --maximum 25 --profile --approach ListSingle`
-  - `poetry run intersection --number 1000 --maximum 25 --profile --approach ListDouble`
-  - Please note that these are not the only configurations you should try for your experiment
-  - Please note that the program will not work unless you add the required source code
-  - Please refer to the `writing/reflection.md` file for all ways to run the program
 - Confirm that the program is producing the expected output
 - Use a `docker run` command for your operating system to run GatorGrader
 - Please be aware that performance profiling in a Docker contain may not work as expected